Frequently Asked Questions

 Learn more about the impacts of plastic pollution.

-Three ordinances were adopted to support the City's waste reduction and recycling goals, promote environmental health, protect wildlife, and conserve resources.
-In conjunction with these ordinances, the city is launching the #PlasticFreeMB campaign along with a certification program for businesses to pledge to reduce and/or remove certain types of plastics from their establishments.
+The City has adopted many Ordinances to support the City's waste reduction and recycling goals, promote environmental health, protect wildlife, and conserve resources.
+In conjunction with these ordinances, the city launched the #PlasticFreeMB campaign along with a certification program for businesses to pledge to reduce and/or remove certain types of plastics from their establishments.

 Business owners can help by opting to use alternatives materials or switch over to reusable materials within their establishments.
 In addition, businesses can pledge to become a part of an esteemed network of businesses in Miami Beach that have vowed to help keep the city plastic free.
 Learn more about #PlasticFreeMB here: Business Program

-Go topless – do you really need the plastic top to that coffee or smoothie cup?
-Unless you’re going for a joy ride, you don’t really need it
+Go topless: Do you really need the plastic top to that coffee or smoothie cup?
+Unless you’re going for a joy ride, you may not really need it.

-Share the program - with your favorite stores and restaurant and tell them to pledge to become a #plasticfreemb business
+Share the program: Tell your favorite stores and restaurant and tell them to pledge to become a #plasticfreemb business.

 Keep in mind that our plastic straw/stirrer ordinance does not allow for biodegradable or compostable plastics as substitutes.